Faeshal/Faeshal.github.io/source/_posts/deploy-golang-on-ubuntu-server.md

 ![build](https://i.postimg.cc/vHD3hHhn/Screen-Shot-2022-08-13-at-11-32-49-AM.png)

-## Creating an Ubuntu Systemd Service 🥬
+## Creating Linux Systemd Service 🥬

 Systemd is a service manager for Linux operating systems.
 We need it for managing our Golang app that we already build, so when our server is restart or crash for example and the server is up again, our Golang app will run automatically.
 The step is pretty easy: